Akinzekeel/BlazorGrid/README.md

 The component comes with a default css file which you can use out of the box for a default style.
 This default style is available at `_content/Akinzekeel.BlazorGrid/dist/blazor-grid.min.css`.
 However, for best customization I recommend you to use the SCSS files and integrate them into your own stylesheet.
 The SCSS files are located in this repository under `BlazorGrid/Styles`.

 Some of the styles & variables are based on the amazing [Spectre CSS framework](https://picturepan2.github.io/spectre/).
 If you already use that then customization will be even easier.

+# Roadmap
+This package is currently in preview lest because it is both my very first GitHub repository and my first NuGet package so I've got plenty to learn and discover.

+I would like to get the following things done before removing the preview status:
+1. Localization
+1. Support different data providers per grid
+1. Provide helper methods and classes for quick server-side setup
+1. Find a better way to perform smart-refresh which doesn't require IGridRow
+1. Improve documentation
+1. Finish the demo project & host it

+If you want to contribute to this project you're always welcome to do so.
+In case of questions or comments you can also contact me on Twitter at @Akinzekeel.